Dev-Annie/TravelProject/README.md

     -   Name, e.g. "Zip-lining"
     -   Duration, e.g. "3 hour session"
     -   Price, e.g. $50 USD
--    **Park** is a location and has properties such as:
+-    **Rental** is a location and has properties such as:
-    -   Park name, e.g. "Arena National Park"
+    -   Rental name, e.g. "Arena National Rental"
     -   City, e.g. Jaco (in Costa Rica)
-    -   Entrance fee, e.g. $15 USD
+    -   Nightly Fee, e.g. $40/day USD
-    -   An association to the activity in which the park is located
+    -   An association to the activity in which the rental is located

 # Architecture

-This application will be using .NET core, Entity Frameowrk, C#, Sqlite
+This application will be using .NET core, Entity Framework, C#, Sqlite

+-You must create at least one class, then create at least one object of that class and populate it with data.
+You must use or display the data in your application.

+-Create and call at least 3 functions or methods, at least one of which must return a value that is used in your application.

+-Choose at least 3 items on the Features List below and implement them in your project

 # Prerequisites